 - Zambia: University of Zambia (UNZA)/ University Teaching Hospital (UTH) – focus on EM, Internal Med, OB/GYN, Anesthesia, Pediatrics

-Recent medical student global health research:
+Past medical student global health research projects:

 - Patient perspectives on opt-out HIV screening in a Guyanese emergency department